mpnally/Terrifically-Simple-JSON/README.md

 willing to accept that friction.
 Those features may be important for RDF's ambitions as an internet-scale information model but they are not important for most API programming needs.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence the need for Terrifically Simple JSON.

-## Not a media type?
-Really?

-I may be on shaky ground here.
-I do not think the 3 constraints indicate a new media type—the opposite, actually, they emphasize using JSON directly instead of using it to build your own media type— but it would be reasonable to say that `_id`, `_idRef` and `_idRefNotation` together constitute the definition of a media type.
-For `_id`, I might be able to argue that it is just part of the data, not the representation format, and therefore doesn't warrent a media type, but it's hard to make that case for `_idRefNotation`.

 ## _